GungunIkhar/Gungun87/README.md

 # Gungun87
-A student in Section C. This is my first repository.
+A student in Section C.
 I am GUNGUN IKHAR.